Armed Forces of Malta Band: Predecessors

 The AFM Band's precursor was known as the Royal Malta Artillery Band (RMA Band), which was established in 1890 and provided the basis for the AFM Band later on.
 The RMA Band itself traces its origins to the year 1800, when a band with fifes and drums formed part of the Malta Light Infantry Regiment.
-During the Second World War, the band was suspended as its members were serving on active duty missions on mainland Europe.
+During the Second World War, the band was suspended as its members were serving on active-duty missions in mainland Europe.
 Music was also provided by the Band of the 1st Battalion, The King's Own Malta Regiment, which maintained its own corps of drums alongside a brass and reed band.

 AFM Band

 The RMA Band was reactivated in 1943.
 The AFM Band was established in 1970 by Warrant officer Chircop Anthony.
-Today, the AFM Band is directed Warrant officer Jonathan Borg.
+Today, the AFM Band is directed by Major Mro.
+Jonathan Borg.
 Apart from the position of commanding officer, the AFM Band also has a president and secretary, two positions that are served by Colonel Mark Mallia AFM and Major Edric Zahra respectively.

 Duties

 Its repertoire of music ranges from military marches to classical and popular music.
-Since the 1970s, the AFM Band has been represented at various massed–band displays and organized military tattoos sponsored by the AFM, the British Army, and other music organizations.
-Among these is the Malta Military Tattoo, of which it is the main participant.
+Since the 1970s, the AFM Band has been represented at various massed band displays and organized military tattoos sponsored by the AFM, the British Army, and other music organizations.
+Among these is the Malta Military Tattoo, which is the main participant.
 In particular, the last decade saw the AFM Band travel to festivals in Germany, Italy, Russia, Libya, Switzerland and Scotland.
 It also has provided full military honours towards officials such as President George H. W. Bush and General Secretary Mikhail Gorbachev during the Malta Summit of 1989.